eegg/school-policies-and-procedures/src/equal-opportunities.rst

   #.
 Are all vacancies formulated to attract a diverse range of applicants?
   #.
 Are there clear career progression routes for all staff members?
   #.
 Does the staff team reflect local diversity and under-representation?
   #.
-Are individuals frrom under-represented groups on the management team?
+Are individuals from under-represented groups on the management team?
   #.
 Are children's view sought and used on matters relating to their care and education?
   #.
 Is data collected on diversity (i.e. for funding and inspection purposes) and used effectively to make changes in the setting?
   #.
-Does promotional literature take into account the needs of families using English as an additional langage and those with commuication and l;iteracy needs?
+Does promotional literature take into account the needs of families using English as an additional language and those with communication and l;literacy needs?
   #.
 Are alternative forms of verbal and written communication available such as interpreting and translation services?
   #.
-Are all staff able to access equality asnd diversity training and do all staff attend?
+Are all staff able to access equality and diversity training and do all staff attend?
   #.
 Does the setting have access to relevant resources to meet the needs of disabled children such as standing frames?
   #.
 Does the setting have good links with all sections of the local community?
   #.
 Is the setting aware of the local government strategy on equality?